idrissyed7/DDSPermissionsManager/app/README.md

 for accommodating a users request.

 ### API Layer
-DDS Permissions Manager is a Micronaut microservice that exposes endpoints which allows users to create, read, update, and delete (CRUD) the resources based on the above data models.
+DDS Permissions Manager is a microservice that exposes endpoints which allows users to create, read, update, and delete (CRUD) the resources based on the above data models.
 In addition to managing resources via a CRUD API, DDS Permissions Manager includes endpoints that produces OpenDDS credentials for external applications (modeled as an Application in DDS Permissions Manager).